-The pictures for different layers may be coded independently with layer-specific motion information.
-However, Inter-layer Prediction techniques have been found to provide gain, and have been included in the scalable video codec:
+As a first interpretation, the pictures for different layers are coded independently with layer-specific motion information.
+Although, the following techniques turned out to provide gains and were included into the scalable video codec as Inter-layer Prediction techniques:

-- prediction of intra-macroblocks using up-sampled base layer intra blocks ; - prediction of motion information using up-sampled base layer motion data ; - prediction of residual information using up-sampled base layer residual blocks .
+- prediction of intra-macroblocks using up-sampled base layer intra blocks; - prediction of motion information using up-sampled base layer motion data; - prediction of residual information using up-sampled base layer residual blocks.